-Prerequisite: C or better in ACC 3311 and 3312

-A study of the elements of accounting theory as they have developed in the United States, including the influence of accounting on society.
+Prerequisite: ACC 3311 and 3312 (each with a grade of C or better) A study of the elements of accounting theory as they have developed in the United States, including the influence of accounting on society.
 This course focuses on concepts, income measurement, asset valuation, and valuation and measurement of equities.
 Contemporary accounting issues are also analyzed.